 The prospect of a significant shift towards the usage of energy sources other than fossil fuels in the near future presents both opportunities and challenges to the military fuel supply of NATO's Eastern Flank.
 On the one hand, new vehicle fuel sources such as sustainable aviation fuel, hydrogen, and electricity have the potential to improve some of the supply chain issues outlined above.
 On the other hand, given the long development processes and service lives of military equipment there is a tendency for military technology to lag the civilian sector in the adoption of new energy sources.
 This means that in the next 10-15 years new types of fuels for military use will play a marginal role.
-This will pose an increasing challenge as availability of fossil fuel expertise, parts and supply from the civilian sector decreases, making military positions more expensive and difficult.87
+This will pose an increasing challenge as availability of fossil fuel expertise, parts and supply from the civilian sector decreases, making military positions more expensive and difficult.88

-In the short term, there is little prospect for large military platforms such as tanks, jets, and armoured personnel carriers using non-fossil fuels.
 The rise of sustainable aviation fuel (SAF) for commercial and military usage is likely to be most impactful on European fuel availability in the mid-to-long term (10-15 years).
-These fuels can be directly substituted in engines built to utilise traditional fossil fuels and are produced at refineries using biomass, captured carbon, or green hydrogen instead of crude oil.
-88 Equally, they can be stored in pre-existing aviation fuel storage after some conversion measures are taken.
+These fuels can be directly substituted in engines built to utilise traditional fossil fuels and are produced at refineries using biomass, captured carbon, or green hydrogen instead of crude oil.89 Equally, they can be stored in pre-existing aviation fuel storage after some conversion measures are taken.
 The easy substitutability alleviates the problem of long military technology lead-in times as it does not require new platforms.
-The Norwegian, Swedish, and British air forces have successful trialled SAF for the F-35 and the JAS 39 Gripen.
-89 The capability of making this fuel using biomass could alleviate the fuel supply challenges outlined in previous sections.
-However, SAF production is still small relative to overall demand, with less than 2% of global aviation fuel being produced in this way.
-90 Furthermore, SAF can only be used if mixed 50/50 with traditional jet fuel.91 Finally, the magnitude of the sustainability benefits and scalability of the most utilised SAF production methods is debatable as they often require large amounts of land in order to produce the requisite biomass for their production, or rely on waste products with limited supply.
-92 In sum, SAF could be a promising option for increasing Europe's fuel supply in the long term, but in the next 5-10 years the chances of SAF overtaking traditional fuels are negligible.
+The Norwegian, Swedish, and British air forces have successful trialled SAF for the F-35 and the JAS 39 Gripen.90 The capability of making this fuel using biomass could alleviate the fuel supply challenges outlined in previous sections.
+However, SAF production is still small relative to overall demand, with less than 2% of global aviation fuel being produced in this way.91 Furthermore, SAF can only be used if mixed 50/50 with traditional jet fuel.92 Finally, the magnitude of the sustainability benefits and scalability of the most utilised SAF production methods is debatable as they often require large amounts of land in order to produce the requisite biomass for their production, or rely on waste products with limited supply.93 In sum, SAF could be a promising option for increasing Europe's fuel supply in the long term, but in the next 5-10 years the chances of SAF overtaking traditional fuels are negligible.